trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 So like, let's say you only have for like a fraction of authors on the site, should you have the rest of mods just not be trusted by the community?
 And I think that's kind like, one concern I had, right?
 Would it just basically make it so like smaller mod devs, the barrier to entry for Minecraft modder would be a lot more higher?

 I think it's like template mods exist to you right?
 But like, code-sigining, stuff like that, it's still something when you try to up to the AppStore, or the Android, right?
 Something like developers struggle with?
 I think we should still do it, but it should be done in a way that everybody can do.

-And enforce reproducible builds are definitely hard, some mods might have some stuff that is a barrier to that, and I think a better solution in general would be just code-signing, where developer sign thair artifacts; that wouldn't fix the problem of people just could swap the source between the builds that ??? actually believs that, right?
+And enforce reproducible builds are definitely hard, some mods might have some stuff that is a barrier to that, and I think a better solution in general would be just code-signing, where developer sign thair artifacts; that wouldn't fix the problem of people just could swap the source between the builds that ??? actually believes that, right?
 But you still need to keep in mind that nobody is gonna be checking the source code.

 And I think it's pretty hard for moderator on either Overwolf or us to constantly review for... at every update; we get hundreds of if not thousands of file submissions a day, so it would be really difficult; I think ideally it could something that is automated, but if not, it should be something that is like very easy to do by human moderator, especially because code analysis and the decompiling are both like pretty hard and time-consuming skill to learn.